• DESTINATIONS

 Overtourism Issues

-Barcelona sees a staggering 32 million tourists annually but also being home to the Mediterranean’s largest park could be a reason for the influx!
+Barcelona sees a staggering 32 million tourists annually this could be in part as being home to the Mediterranean’s largest park.
 Back in 1990, 115,000 cruise visitors came to Barcelona compared to 2.7 million in 2016.
 These passengers are generally day trippers and not adding to local economy by staying in hotels.

 With cruises in town the most popular sites passengers will head for on their day trip are: